Progne subis

 to attract birds to our back yards, it becomes our responsibility to do it properly so

-that they continue to have a good and safe place to come home to.
+that they continue to have a good, safe place to come home to.
 A lot has

 changed in the martin hobby in recent years and it’s our responsibility as